HD 196050: Characteristics

 The primary component is a G-type main-sequence star with a stellar classification of G3V.
 It has a quiescent chromosphere and does not appear to be variable.
 The star has 18% more mass than the Sun and a 46% greater size.
 It is around 2.5 billion years old with a higher than solar metallicity, and is spinning with a projected rotational velocity of 3 km/s.
-The star is radiating 2.21 times the luminosity of the Sun from its photosphere at an effective temperature of 5.834 K.
+The star is radiating 2.21 times the luminosity of the Sun from its photosphere at an effective temperature of 5,834 K.

 A faint co-moving companion star, designated component B, was detected based on observations during 2003–2004, located 10.80 arcsecond to the south of the primary component.
 This corresponds to a projected separation of 7511±22 AU.
 The star is magnitude 10.62 A third companion, component C, was discovered in 2007, located about 0.4 arcsecond from component B. It has a visual magnitude of 15.6.

 Planetary system

 In 2002, the Anglo-Australian Planet Search team announced the discovery of an extrasolar planet orbiting the star.
 The discovery was independently confirmed by the Geneva Extrasolar Planet Search team.
+In 2023, the inclination and true mass of HD 196050 b were determined via astrometry.